brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-mahogany-l-browne.md

       “Body Empowerment,” and was President of the Board of Directors for Mental Fitness, Inc.
   - person: ramya-ramana-2
+    event_bio: Ramya Ramana is an Indian-American poet, author, educator, and songwriter.
+The New York native often writes about topics such as race, femininity, intergenerational trauma, faith, and the first-gen experience.
-    event_bio: Nationally-acclaimed American poet and author Ramya Ramana made her debut in 2014 at the inauguration of Mayor Bill De Blasio, where she was asked to perform an original piece.
-She then went on to perform at over 200 venues in a year as the Youth Poet Laureate of NYC, making mentions in the New York Times, Wall Street Journal, Brown Girl Magazine, and many more.
-Ramana's first manuscript, "Don't Drown Her in the Baptism", explores femininity, faith, and race.
-As a first-generation Indian-American, Ramana's work illustrates immigrant experience and explores existentialism.
-Her upcoming projects include a spoken word album, and songwriting.
-She is currently receiving her MFA in poetry at The New School.
+      She received her bachelor's at St. John's University which she attended on a full scholarship with the NY Knicks Poetry Slam.
+Ramana's upcoming projects include creating a spoken word album and songwriting. ramana is currently receiving her MFA in poetry at The New School.
   - person: gabriel-ramirez
     event_bio: "Gabriel Ramirez is a Queer Afro-Latinx poet, activist, and teaching artist.
 Gabriel has received fellowships from The Conversation Literary